Randomized CP Tensor Decomposition: Randomized CP Decomposition

 where the operator $*$ denotes the Hadamard product, i.e., the elementwise multiplication of two equal sized matrices. \end{Definition}

 There exist few general convergence guarantees for the ALS algorithm~\citep{uschmajew2012local,wang2014global}.
 Moreover, the final solution tends to depend on the initial guess $\bf {\tilde{A}}^0,\bf{\tilde{B}}^0$ and $\bf {\tilde{C}}^0$.
 A standard initial guess uses the eigenvectors of $\tB_{(1)}\tB_{(1)}^\top$, $\tB_{(2)}\tB_{(2)}^\top$, $\tB_{(3)}\tB_{(3)}^\top$~\citep{TTB_Software}.
 Further, it is important to note that normalization of the factor matrices is necessary after each iteration to achieve good convergence.
-Specifically, this prevents singularities of the Khatri-Rao product pseudo-inverse~\cite{kolda2009tensor}.
-The algorithm can be further improved by reformulating the above subproblems as regularized least-squares problems, for instance, see \cite{li2013some} for technical details and convergence results.
-The ability of the ALS algorithm to impose structure on the factor matrices permits the formulation of non-negative, or sparsity-constrained tensor decompositions~\citep{cichocki2009nonnegative}.
+This prevents singularities of the Khatri-Rao product pseudo-inverse~\cite{kolda2009tensor}.
+The algorithm can be further improved by reformulating the above subproblems as regularized least-squares problems, see for instance \cite{li2013some} for technical details and convergence results. { The structure imposed by the ALS algorithm on the factor matrices} permits the formulation of non-negative, or sparsity-constrained tensor decompositions~\citep{cichocki2009nonnegative}.